SAP-samples/teched2022-IN280/exercises/ex4/ex45/readme.md

 ## Summary

-You've now activated alerts for all metrics of the service your have registered
+You've now activated alerts for all events of the service your have registered.
+Alerts will be displayed in the page *Alerting*.

 Go back to [Exercise 4](../../ex4/readme.md)